fixmanish/git-w3school/README.md

 - This time will use pull command to updae our local repository there.

 - Pushing changes from the local repository to the remote repository i.e GitHub.

+- Doing changes from other branch in github

+- Commiting chnges from there actually